 - Over-ear headphones

-And since they funnel the sound directly into your ear canal their sound stage can come across as constrained.
+Since they funnel the sound directly into your ear canal, their sound stage can come across as constrained.

 If we are clear on the definition of headphones, then there’s nothing easier than explaining what a headset is – headphones with a built-in microphone.